The Texas Virtual School

 opportunities to enroll in high school, Advanced Placement, and dual-credit

-works in partnership with public schools to meet the needs of students.
+works in partnership with public schools to meet the needs of their students.
 To view

 Full-Time Online Schools Program